pwallhead/roms_fabm/README.txt

-FABM_N3ATMDEPO      /* use to provide atmospheric deposition flux of oxidized nitrogen via ROMS (input N3atmd) */ FABM_N4ATMDEPO      /* use to provide atmospheric deposition flux of reduced nitrogen via ROMS (input N4atmd) */ FABM_AICE           /* use to provide fractional ice area from ROMS internal ice model (NOT YET TESTED) */ FABM_NONNEG_S       /* use to cap salinity input to FABM at zero PSU */ FABM_CHECK_STATE    /* use to cap bgc variable input to FABM */ FABM_INITIAL        /* use to set all bgc initial conditions to FABM default values (simple constants) */
+FABM_N3ATMDEPO      /* use to provide atmospheric deposition flux of oxidized nitrogen via ROMS (input N3atmd) */ FABM_N4ATMDEPO      /* use to provide atmospheric deposition flux of reduced nitrogen via ROMS (input N4atmd) */ FABM_AICE           /* use to provide fractional ice area from ROMS internal ice model (NOT YET TESTED) */ FABM_TSS            /* use to provide Total Suspended Sediments concentration from input file(s) as a forcing */ FABM_TSS_ONLINE     /* use to provide Total Suspended Sediments concentration calculated online by ROMS to FABM (NOT YET TESTED) */
+FABM_NONNEG_S       /* use to cap salinity input to FABM at zero PSU */ FABM_CHECK_STATE    /* use to cap bgc variable input to FABM */ FABM_INITIAL        /* use to set all bgc initial conditions to FABM default values (simple constants) */